Online Colleges in Mississippi

 Overview of Higher Education in Mississippi

-Collegeboard.org reports that the average cost for residents to attend one of the state’s 4-year colleges is $7410, while non-residents will pay closer to $20,260.
-Both are thousands of dollars below the national average.
+The NCES reports that the average cost for residents to attend one of the state’s 4-year colleges is $8,340, while non-residents will pay closer to $19,942.
+Both are well below the national average.

-Mississippi is a member of the Southern Regional Education Board (SREB), a 15-state collaboration focused on sharing resources and initiatives to improve higher education.
-Through this organization, residents are able to pursue degrees at in-state tuition rates.
+Mississippi is a member of the Southern Regional Education Board (SREB), a 16-state collaboration focused on sharing resources and initiatives to improve higher education.
+Through this organization, residents are able to pursue degrees at participating states while paying in-state tuition rates.

 About Online Colleges in Mississippi

-A 2012 report by the NCES stated that 9.1% of undergraduate students in Mississippi were enrolled exclusively in online courses.
-Another 16.3% were participating in a hybrid of online and on-campus courses.
-That’s significantly higher than the national average of students in hybrid programs (13.3%), and the numbers continue to rise.
+Data from the NCES in 2018 showed that 13.7% of undergraduate students in Mississippi were enrolled exclusively in online courses.
+Another 27.6% were participating in a hybrid of online and on-campus courses.

 Today nearly all of Mississippi’s institutions offer some online learning opportunities.

-The state’s oldest college, Mississippi College, offers an impressive array of online Bachelor’s degree programs – Business Administration, Communication, Paralegal Studies, Homeland Security, and Loss Prevention – as well as several Certificate and Graduate degree programs.
+The state’s oldest college, Mississippi College, offers an impressive array of online bachelor’s degree programs – Business Administration, Communication, Paralegal Studies, Homeland Security, and Loss Prevention – as well as several certificates and graduate degree programs.

 Private schools throughout the state also offer a variety of online degree options.

-Blue Mountain, for example, offers Bachelor’s degrees in Business Administration, Psychology and Criminal Justice, all in an online format.
+Blue Mountain, for example, offers bachelor’s degrees in Business Administration and Psychology as well as a master’s in Business Administration, all in an online format.
 Belhaven University was recognized by US News and World Report for having some of the nation’s best online degree programs.
-The school offers 3 Associate’s degrees, 9 Bachelor’s degrees and a variety of Certificate and Graduate degree programs, all fully online.
+The school offers three associate’s degrees, 10 bachelor’s degrees and a variety of certificate and graduate degree programs, all fully online.

 Community Colleges across the state are also onboard when it comes to virtual education!
 Fifteen schools have banded together to form the Mississippi Virtual Community College (MSVCC).
 Through MSVCC, a student can enroll at his or her local college and receive advisement, counseling, financial aid, learning resources and earn credit through that school, but can complete courses available at other participating schools online.
 MSVCC supports approximately 60,000 online enrollments each year.